sadness

 Proud people breed sad sorrows for themselves.

-6 quotes from Emily Bronte
+6 sayings from Emily Bronte

 The word 'happiness' would lose its meaning if it were not balanced by sadness.